-Founding partner Jim Olson of Olson Kundig, has explored the aesthetic interplay of art, nature, and architecture, and the relationship between light and space, for nearly fifty years.
+Founding partner Jim Olson of Olson Kundig has explored the aesthetic interplay of art, nature and architecture, and the relationship between light and space, for over fifty years.

-He has received numerous honors, from the Seattle AIA Medal of Honor to Interior Design magazine’s Hall of Fame.
-His work has been the focus of three monographs—Jim Olson Houses, Art + Architecture: The Ebsworth Collection and Residence, and Jim Olson: Art in Architecture—and was the subject of a traveling career retrospective that originated in 2011 at the Museum of Art at Washington State University, as well as a solo exhibition at the University of Washington.
+He has received numerous honors, from the Seattle AIA Medal of Honor to being named to Interior Design magazine’s Hall of Fame.
+His work has been the focus of four monographs—Jim Olson Houses, Art + Architecture: The Ebsworth Collection and Residence, Jim Olson: Art in Architecture and Jim Olson: Building • Nature • Art.
+Olson’s work was also the subject of a traveling career retrospective that originated in 2011 at the Museum of Art at Washington State University, as well as a solo exhibition at the University of Washington in 2015.
 Olson has been published more than five hundred times in venues worldwide, including the New York Times, Dwell, the Wall Street Journal, and Architectural Digest.
 Ten of his projects have been featured in Architectural Record.
 Olson Kundig has received the Architecture Firm Award from the national AIA, and since the 1990s it has been continuously included in Architectural Digest’s AD100 list of the world’s top architects and designers.

 “The presence of art gives architecture a deeper meaning.
 Whenever possible I like to make my architecture frame individual artworks—as opposed to a museum experience, where there is so much going on in the periphery that it’s hard to focus on what’s in front of you.”